 My physical therapy sessions ended more than a year ago.
 I still do several of the exercises every day, while I've replaced others with similar—but more difficult—routines at the gym I joined.
 I often think about the direction I was headed before I spoke up.
 As with so much in cancer, there's a long line of people and situations that fell into place to allow me to have such a good response.

 I know that not everyone can continue to exercise during cancer, nor recover when there is damage during treatment.
 However, you might be surprised at how different you can feel with simple, easy and safe exercises designed for people living with cancer.
-Sometimes we believe that the only exercise worth doing is the stuff we see in newspapers: cancer patient marathoners, swimmers and bicyclists, for instance.
+Sometimes we believe that the only exercise worth doing is the stuff we see in newspapers: cancer survivor marathoners, swimmers and bicyclists, for instance.
 Those things are great—but so is the everyday effort of the person who is just learning how to move better.
 I know that's where I still firmly stand—and now with good balance and stronger legs.